c6z3h/c6z3h/README.md

 ### Hi there 👋
 🌱 I’m currently learning multiple software, and using them to 🔭 build meaningful and interesting projects. <br />
 ⚡ Fun fact: I graduated from Aerospace Engineering.
-But those school coding projects made me realize I wanted to work on AI / software more!
+But school coding projects made me realize I wanted to work on AI / software more!

 <!--
 **c6z3h/c6z3h** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.